Conference Speakers

 Kona A. Gray

-As a firm leader with 30 years of experience in 30+ countries, his global design and management sense has positively shaped many environments.
+As a firm leader with 30 years of experience in 30+ countries, Kona A. Gray’s (FASLA, PLA) global design and management sense has positively shaped many environments.
 Kona envisions welcoming places that promote community and vitality in diverse neighborhoods around the world.
 His portfolio ranges in multiple scales with emphasis on communities, parks, hospitality, urban public realms, mixed-use destinations, healthcare, and campus spaces.
 At EDSA, Kona’s award-winning projects are inspired by a passion for creative design solutions that solve meaningful global issues.

 A Fellow of the American Society of Landscape Architects (ASLA), Kona currently serves as ASLA National President.
 He recently served as the Landscape Architectural Accreditation Board ASLA Representative.
 Kona is a Past President of the Landscape Architecture Foundation and active Urban Land Institute member.
 Kona serves on the University of Miami Architecture School and Nova Southeastern University Business School Real Estate Advisory Boards as well as the University of Georgia School of Environment + Design Dean’s Council.
 He is a registered Landscape Architect holding a Bachelor of Landscape Architecture from the University of Georgia and Commercial Real Estate Certificate from Cornell University.